Chamber's Diversity, Equity and Inclusion Goal Statement

 We pledge our collective commitment to incorporate these principles into our goal of creating a community dedicated to inclusive excellence, where all citizens can live and thrive.”

-- Approved and adopted by the Eau Claire Area Chamber Board, 2020
+- Approved and adopted by the Eau Claire Area Chamber of Commerce Board of Directors, 2020

 Speaker Request Form

 The Chamber's Diversity, Equity and Inclusion (DEI) Task Force is a resource of professionals who will be assisting area businesses and organizations who are seeking speakers on topics related to DEI.

 Please fill out the form below to help us learn a little more about what you are looking for.